 Phase 1 will iterate until the user experience is just right before moving to phase 2, because there is no second chance at phase 2.
 It will cost a couple million dollars to spin the custom SoC.

 Beta Custom SoC-based system for early adopters.
 Priced in the $200-300 range, produced in sub-10k quantities.
-Resistant to “evil maid” attacks, extremely good battery life, thin form factor that is easy to carry around in the form factor of a “phone case”.
+Tamper resistant, usable battery life, thin form factor that is easy to carry around in the form factor of a “phone case”.

 Phase 2 validates HCI assumptions and physical form factor assumptions derived in phase 1 across a larger user base.
 As a result phase 2 aims to get into the hands of “early adopter” users and not just developers.
 This phase will either need an astonishingly successful crowdfunding campaign or the assistance of grants from foundations to complete.
 This phase is estimated to last roughly 2 years: 1 year for ASIC and product development; 6 months for post-tapeout ASIC validation; 6mos - 1 year for incorporating user feedback, depending on the scope of changes.

 Phase 2 should also attempt to implement any physical mitigations required by the threat model for release hardware.

 Release Consumer-ready system.
 Pricing will depend on demand.
 Production in 100k quantities should drive a shelf price in the $120-$180 range, with a potential for sub-$120 in 500k or higher quantities.
 This system takes the learnings from the first two phases and incorporates them into a truly “user-ready” experience.